 Echocardiogram, also known as echocardiography, or heart ultrasound is a noninvasive, painless test that uses high-frequency sound waves to visualize the shape, size, and movement of the structures of the heart.
 It is useful to evaluate patients with chest pain, enlarged cardiac silhouettes on X-rays, electrocardiogram (ECG) changes unrelated to CAD, and abnormal heart sounds on auscultation.

-In this test, a transducer directs ultrahigh-frequency sound waves toward cardiac structure, which reflect these waves.
+In this test, a transducer directs ultrahigh-frequency sound waves toward the cardiac structure, which reflect these waves.
 The echoes are converted to images that are displayed on a monitor and recorded on a strip chart or videotape.
 Results are correlated with clinical history, physical examination, and findings from the additional test.

 The techniques most commonly used in echocardiography are M-mode (motion mode), for recording the motion and dimensions of intracardiac structures, and two-dimensional (cross-sectional), for recording lateral motion and providing the correct spatial relationship between structures.

-The different types of echocardiogram are:
+The different types of echocardiograms are:

 - Transthoracic Echocardiogram (TTE).
 It is the most common type of echocardiogram and is noninvasive.
-A device called transducer is placed on the patient’s chest and transmits ultrasound waves into the thorax.
-These waves bounce off the structures of the heart, creating images and sounds that are shown in a monitor.
+A device called a transducer is placed on the patient’s chest and transmits ultrasound waves into the thorax.
+These waves bounce off the structures of the heart, creating images and sounds that are shown on a monitor.

 - Transesophageal Echocardiogram (TOE).
 It is a special type of echocardiography that uses an endoscope to assist the transducer down to the esophagus where it produces a more detailed image of the heart than a transthoracic echocardiogram.

 - Stress Echocardiogram.
-An echocardiogram that is performed while the patient is using a treadmill or stationary bicycle.
+An echocardiogram is performed while the patient is using a treadmill or stationary bicycle.
 This type can be used to measure the function of the heart both at rest and while exercising.

 - Dobutamine Stress Echocardiogram.
 For patients who are unable to exercise on a treadmill, a drug called dobutamine is given instead through a vein that stimulates the heart in a similar manner as exercise.
-This type of echocardiogram is used to evaluate coronary artery disease and measures the effectiveness of cardiac therapeutic regimen.
+This type of echocardiogram is used to evaluate coronary artery disease and measures the effectiveness of a cardiac therapeutic regimen.

 - Doppler echocardiogram.
 Measures and assess the blood flow through the heart and blood vessels.